cloudnativetrainings/trainings/k8s_servicemesh/10_egress/README.md

 kubectl -n istio-system  get cm istio -o yaml > 10_egress/istio-cm.yaml
 ```

-5. Change theconfigmap in the `mesh` section.
+5. Change the configmap in the `mesh` section.
 Note that this change can take some time to take effect.
 ```yaml
     outboundTrafficPolicy:
       mode: REGISTRY_ONLY